 There is considerable overlap and some of the tools are interchangeable.
 However, there are certain tools always used for lean projects and certain tools always used for six sigma projects.
 A true blending of the tools would require slight modifications, better integration, and a comprehensive understanding of using these tools in a new hybrid super program.
-For example: I can see using “Voice of the Customer” as a required tool during the “Specify Value” principle for lean transformations.
+For example: I can see using “Voice of the Customer” as a required tool for the lean transformation “Specify Value” principle.

 The third consideration is the approach used to manage the multiple projects when lean or six sigma is viewed as a strategic initiative.

-For organizations that view lean as a strategic initiative, one objective is achieving a cultural transformation where everyone in the organization is empowered to participate in continuous improvement efforts.
+For organizations which view lean as a strategic initiative, one objective is achieving a cultural transformation where everyone in the organization is empowered to participate in continuous improvement efforts.

 The goal is to create a sustainable organization.